Vom1124/Nano_Vision/README.md

 Pre-Requisites:

   1) Vmbpy:
-     Vmbpy library needs to be installed in order to use the camera in ROS2.
+     Vmbpy library needs to be installed in order to use the Allied Vision camera in ROS2.
 To use VmbPy an installation of Vimba X and Python >= 3.7 are required.

      a) Download VimbaX SDK: Download "VimbaX_Setup-2023-1-Linux64.tar.gz" file from their page